interfacewerk/ng2-stateful-button/README.md

 The `stateful-button` component takes one input `buttonState`, which is the state of your button.

+You can still set the attributes (disabled, click, type etc.) you want, just like you would do with a normal button.
+We use the standard `ng-content` to project the content and provide basic functionnality of state handling and a nice state declaration.

 There are four states which are defined in an `enum ButtonState`.
 Your component controls the state of the button.

 ```